 The Cafritz Awards are designed to recognize and reward outstanding performance and exemplary service by DC Government employees.
 The winners are chosen based upon demonstrated performance and excellence in one or more of the Selection Criteria:

 - Performed an outstanding act which brought positive recognition to the city

 - Successfully initiated and implemented an innovative idea that brought about dramatic results

 - Solved an extraordinary problem or achieved a significantly difficult goal

 - Consistently achieved excellence in overall job performance that is “above and beyond the call of duty”

 - Demonstrated outstanding and inspirational leadership that dramatically improved employee morale and team spirit

-Please note the nominee must meet all of the following eligibility criteria, in order to be considered for The Cafritz Awards.
+Please note, a nominee or self-nominee must meet all of the following eligibility criteria, in order to be considered for The Cafritz Awards.

 - S/he serves full-time employee of the DC Government (volunteers, temporary, or contract workers are not eligible to participate).